-A lover of fantasy and real-life adventure, Tara writes science fiction novels under the shadow of Table Mountain in Cape Town, South Africa.
-Originally from Chicago, she graduated summa cum laude with a Bachelor of Arts, Honors, in theology, art and international studies.
-Tara received the Karl Rahner Award for Excellence in Theological Studies from Loyola University Chicago and is also a member of Phi Beta Kappa.
-She is currently pursuing a Bachelor of Engineering.
+In the early 1900s Tara’s family immigrated to the United States from Poland and have remained involved with the local, Polish-American Catholic parish and community for the following hundred years.
+Tara spent most of her childhood serving morning and funeral masses in Polish and English for the Carmelite fathers before graduating summa cum laude with a Bachelor of Arts, Honors, in theology, art and international studies.
+Tara received the Karl Rahner Award for Excellence in Theological Studies from Loyola University Chicago and is a member of Phi Beta Kappa.

 When I was eleven, I aimed the Kodak digital camera I got as a birthday present out of the moving car and toward a nearby giraffe, snapping a bunch of photos as I went.
-When I pulled the camera back to look at the images, I was astounded.
-Among the otherwise forgetful photos of ungulates … Continue reading Photographs
+Among the otherwise forgetful photos of ungulates was one picture of a giraffe, its head bending gracefully into the frame against … Continue reading Photographs

 The end of the world—a cataclysmic disaster that destroys all life as we know it—has gripped the popular imagination for millennia.
 Religions imagine it; believers wait for it; ethicists work to prevent it; and writers describe it, often in dramatic, adventurous detail.
-And yes, unless our sun happens to find the fountain of youth during … Continue reading Under the Sun
+And yes, unless our sun happens to find the fountain of youth during … Continue reading Studies

 My songful fruitcake of a biography, this is the story of how one plucky art graduate (me) went on to study engineering halfway across the world and survived (so far)… the Confessions of an Artsy Engineer.